ubccpsc/classy/README.md

 * [Reid Holmes](https://www.cs.ubc.ca/~rtholmes/)
 * [Nick Bradley](https://nickbradley.github.io/)

-## Instructor Development is Necessary

-It is important to note that _some_ development work will be required for any course wishing to use Classy; e.g., at the very least, the student view must be defined per-course and this must be done in code.
-Classy is _not_ intended to provide a comprehensive system that can be fully configured through its provided interfaces.
-That said, the extensions courses need to make should be small and contained, unless your own requirements are somewhat unusual.

 ## Contributing to Classy

+Each course that uses Classy requires a fork of the core Classy project ([ubccpsc/classy](https://github.com/ubccpsc/classy) where custom development can take place.
+If custom features are developed that suit the core project, you can request that the feature is merged into the core project by setting up a pull-request of the feature on a branch that is re-based to `ubccpsc/master`.

 All core Classy development will take place on [ubccpsc/classy](https://github.com/ubccpsc/classy).
 This repository will contain the base Classy image, but will not contain any course-specific code.
-Courses wishing to deploy Classy should fork this repo and make any custom changes to their own Classy fork.

-## Modifying Classy on Your Own Fork

-During the term, `ubccpsc/classy` will only receive critical bug fixes so courses should feel comfortable pulling these into their forks if the bug fixes are relevant to them.
-Major changes will only be made to `ubccpsc/classy` during exam breaks (e.g., December, April, and August).
-Reid Holmes will act as the `ubccpsc/classy` custodian for evaluating and merging these bug fixing PRs as well as the feature-based PRs below.
+Reid Holmes will act as the `ubccpsc/classy` custodian for evaluating and merging bug fix PRs as well as the feature-based PRs below.

 Forks are highly encouraged to issue PRs from their fork to `ubccpsc/classy` for any bug fixes; please make sure these fixes also pass the Classy test suite.
 The quality bar for these fixes will be high because we need to ensure they will not negatively impact other classes should they decide to pull from master.